espv/expose/README.md

 Install on Ubuntu with `apt-get install maven ant python-pip openjdk-8-jdk`

 Python pip packages required for analysis:
-- matplotlib
 - numpy
 - pyyaml
-Use a virtual environment, and run `pip install matplotlib numpy pyyaml`
+Use a virtual environment, and run `pip install numpy pyyaml`

 To execute the experiments from the paper, please clone this repository in the home directory, e.g., ~/, on three devices.
 The first device serves as the coordinator.
 The second as the "intel_xeon" server, and the third is the "RPI".